JohnSnowLabs/johnsnowlabs/docs/_posts/mauro-nievoff/2023-06-14-bert_sequence_classifier_vop_sound_medical_pipeline_en.md

 ## Description

-This pipeline includes the Medical Bert for Sequence Classification model to identify whether the suggestion that is mentioned in the text is medically sound.
+This pretrained pipeline includes the Medical Bert for Sequence Classification model to identify whether the suggestion that is mentioned in the text is medically sound.
+The pipeline is built on the top of  [bert_sequence_classifier_vop_sound_medical](https://nlp.johnsnowlabs.com/2023/06/13/bert_sequence_classifier_vop_sound_medical_en.html) model.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>